jjzha/foml/README.md

 ### 4. Running an experiment

+    1. Go to your foml map (by using 'cd' command).
+For example:

+    cd ~/Downloads/foml

-To run an experiment, try:
+    2. To run an experiment, try:

     python3 run_experiment.py --csv data/trainset-sentiment-extra.csv --algorithms nb --nwords 1